SimenCodes/react-native-imei/README.md

 ## Warning!

 In almost all cases, you do not want to be using the IMEI.
-It only supports Android devices with a SIM slot, and the app must have [special permissions on Android 10+](https://developer.android.com/about/versions/10/privacy/changes#non-resettable-device-ids).
+It is only available on Android devices with a SIM slot, and [Android 10+ requires special permissions to read it](https://developer.android.com/about/versions/10/privacy/changes#non-resettable-device-ids).

 ### Google Play

-Google Play has fairly strict rules regarding the use of hardware identifiers such as IMEI numbers.
+Google Play has strict rules regarding the use of hardware identifiers such as IMEI numbers.
 Make sure your use of this library is compliant with [current policies](https://play.google.com/about/developer-content-policy) if you plan to distribute your Android app using Google Play.

-_Hint: if you are not 100% sure your use case is allowed, the answer is usually no. You have been warned._
+_Hint: if you are not 100% sure your use case is allowed, the answer is usually no._

 ### iOS